 A dotloop Case Study

 Going from $0 to over $10M in revenue

 While most real estate teams are built around a star agent, the Five Doors Network has fueled its record-breaking growth by simultaneously investing in their members’ personal growth and building elegant, scalable systems.
 Given the company’s explosive success, the dotloop for Teams has been integral to their ability to complete transactions with transparency, speed, and accuracy.

 Founded in 2014, the Five Doors Network is one of the fastest growing expansion teams within the largest real estate company in the world, Keller Williams.
 The team went from zero to be on pace for over $10 Million in revenue in 2017, just the fourth year of business.
-According to founding member, Seth Campbell, this is a rare feat and speaks to Five Doors representing the future of real estate.

 How has Five Doors achieved this remarkable growth?
 The answer is twofold: a deep dedication to creating Generational Wealth for their team members and the foresight to design Five Doors for expansion from the very beginning.

 In 2014, the development team of Reed Moore, Jeff Payne and Devin Doherty all met in a mastermind group for Mega Agents.
 Each had already built a successful real estate business and was open to the idea of a collaborative separate venture.

 What ended up bringing these men together was their vision for Generational Wealth™—a business model that could increase the net worth of their agents and support staff.
 In turn, agents and support staff would provide their expertise in generating wealth through real estate investing to their clients.